dhis2/dhis2-docs/src/commonmark/en/content/common/submitting-a-doc-fix.md

 For small changes to the document, it's actually very easy for anyone to submit changes without going through the whole process of raising a JIRA issue against DHIS 2.
-This can be done directly in [GitHub](https://github.com/dhis2/dhis2-docs) and requires no knowledge of the git. _All you need is a GitHub account!_.
+This can be done directly in [GitHub](https://github.com/dhis2/dhis2-docs) and requires no knowledge of git.
+_All you need is a GitHub account!_.

 This section is intended as a walk-through guide to making simple changes.